HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 }
 ```

-2. Load the toolchain `source /u/sw/etc/profile`.

-3. Make sure the Eigen module is loaded: `module load gcc-glibc eigen`.
+2. Open the terminal (on MacOS you must enter in the container, see Section 2.1.5; on Windows it must be the WSL terminal).
+Check that `Eigen` is loaded with `module list`, if an error appears load the toolchain with `source /u/sw/etc/profile` and then the Eigen module with `module load gcc-glibc eigen`.

+3. From inside the terminal move to the folder containing the file `test-installation.cpp` (if you are using Docker go to `/home/jellyfish/shared-folder`, if you are using WSL remember that folder under `C:\` are found under `/mnt/c`).
+Here some useful commands:
+  * `cd` to change directory, E.g. `cd shared-folder`
+  * `ls` to list the content of the current working directory
+  * `pwd` to show the current working directory

-3. Compile and run the test:
+4. Compile and run the test.
+Once in the correct folder execute the two following commands:
 ```bash
 g++ -I ${mkEigenInc} test-installation.cpp -o test-installation ./test-installation